mannat-gill/cse15l-lab-reports/lab-report-4-week-7.md

 ## Part 2: Comparing Making Edits W/ and W/out Vim

-Compare the time it takes to do the following similar tasks just using different methods.
+Comparing the time it takes to do the following similar tasks just using different methods.

 Task: Change start to base in the getFiles method on DocSearchServer.java and then copy the file to the remote server and test it with bash test.sh.